johnfmorton/Pic-Puller-for-Instagram/picpuller_docs_1.1.0.md

 It is recommended that you use this tag within a conditional loop that displays it only to logged in members of your site.

+There is an HTML file called "sample_frontend_auth_template.html" included with the module to get your front end authorization template started.

 -----